rjohnsen/hhc-2024/content/act3/elf-frostbit-deactivate.md

 /api/v1/frostbitadmin/bot/<botuuid>/deactivate
 ```

-It appears to requiring "authHeader: X-API-Key" set.

-Looking at what HTTP verbs the endpoint support I see:
+It appears to requiring "authHeader: X-API-Key" to b set.
+The value is yet unknown to me.
+Further, looking at what HTTP verbs the endpoint support I see:

 ![Supported HTTP verbs](/images/act3/act3-frostbit-deactivate-1.png)

+HTTP verbs supported:

 * GET
 * HEAD
 * OPTIONS

-The tip mentions that the infratructure may reveal something about itself, let's try the debug trick from earlier objectives:
+The tip mentions that the infratructure may reveal something about itself, let's try the debug trick from earlier objectives and insert some "'" chars in X-Api-Field to trigger errors:

 ![Debug mode](/images/act3/act3-frostbit-deactivate-2.png)